Hands-on with Google’s Titan Security Key, a $50 FIDO fob that secures your online accounts

 Full disclosure: I’d never used a FIDO key.
 And up until last year, when a couple of my accounts were compromised by a smartphone-nabbing pickpocket, I wasn’t much of a two-factor authentication guy, either.

 Thankfully, Google designed the onboarding process with newbies like me in mind.
-The two Titan Security Keys — one USB, the other Bluetooth — come bundled in a minimalist, surprisingly thick packaging that contains printed setup instructions.
+The two Titan Security Keys — one USB, the other Bluetooth and NFC — come bundled in a minimalist, surprisingly thick packaging that contains printed setup instructions.
 The only prerequisites are a PC — specifically one with Chrome installed — and active enrollment in Google’s 2-Step Verification program.

 From there, visit Google’s sign-in & security page, click the Add Security Key button, tap the button on the USB key, and you‘re off to the races.
 (Ditto for the Bluetooth key.)